gcallah/BookReviews/gerstle.md

 actually resulted in the death of a couple million Muslims.
 One might think that would outweigh some kind words in Gerstle's eyes, but apparently not.

+In discussing Trump's embrace of Obama "birtherism,"

+Gerstle writes that "The Trump mob had gone berserk... smashing the heads of policemen with fire extinguishers" (289).
+Gerstle presents no evidence at all for this claim.
+Doing the research that perhaps Gerstle ought to have done, I discover two sources for it:

+1. A video shows that someone in the mob tossed a fire extinguisher at a crowd of police.
+It bounced off of an officer's helmet, leaving him apparently unfazed.
+2. It was at first widely reported that policeman Brian Sicknick, who died the day after the riot, was killed by protesters who had beaten him with a fire extinguisher.
+But these reports turned out to have no factual basis, and it was determined that Sicknick died of natural causes.

+Gerstle also describes the riot as a "coup attempt" (289), again without citing any evidence that this terribly disorganized mob actually had a scheme in place to overthrow the U.S. government.
+The riot was an ugly event in which many crimes were committed, but that is no reason to exaggerate about what took place.